HSosbee/ISS-Tracker/README.md

 Note that all returns are Strings

 1. Returns just the comment section at the top of the json file
-2. Returns the header of the data from the jsonfile
+2. Returns the header of the data from the json file
 3. Returns the metadata section of the json file
 4. Returns entire json file
 5. Returns just a segment of the json starting at offset and of length limit